-We conduct the majority of our operations in leased facilities, all of which are accounted for as operating leases, as they do not meet the criteria for finance leases.
-Our principal worldwide executive, distribution, and manufacturing operations are located in five leased facilities with square footage totaling 109,354 in Burlington, Massachusetts.
-All five Burlington leases expire in December 2030.
-In addition, our European operations are headquartered at a 16,470 square foot leased facility located in Sulzbach, Germany under a lease which expires in August 2023.
-This lease contains two five-year renewal options.
-We also lease a facility in Hereford, England which houses our United Kingdom sales and distribution business.
+Similar to prior quarters, we also lease a facility in Hereford, England which houses our United Kingdom sales and distribution business.
 During the quarter ended June 30, 2021 we executed an expansion of the Hereford lease under terms substantially similar to the original lease.
 In connection with our acquisition of the Artegraft biologic graft business, we assumed a 16,732 square foot lease in North Brunswick, New Jersey, which expires in October 2029.
 In June 2021 we entered into a six-year lease in Milan, Italy which houses a customer service and warehouse facility.
 This lease contains a six-year renewal option.
 We also have smaller long-term leased sales, marketing and other facilities located in Arizona, Canada, Australia, Singapore and China, and short-term leases in Japan, Spain and Illinois.
+The lease in Arizona was extended during the quarter ending June 30, 2022, for an additional three years through August 2025, effective as of August 24, 2022.
 Our lease in Canada contains a five-year renewal option exercisable in February 2023.
 Our leases in Germany and Italy are subject to periodic rent increases based on increases in the consumer price index as measured on an annual basis, with such increases applicable to the subsequent twelve months of lease payments.
 None of our noncancelable lease payments include non-lease components such as maintenance contracts; we generally reimburse the landlord for direct operating costs associated with the leased space.
-We have no subleases, and there are no residual value guarantees associated with, or restrictive covenants imposed by, any
+We have no subleases, and there are no residual value guarantees associated with, or restrictive covenants imposed by, any of our leases.
+There were no assets held under capital leases at June 30, 2022.